-Since the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
+Because the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
 This potential divergence may have a significant impact on the future financial condition of the plan.

 This report does not contain a detailed analysis of the potential range of future measurements, but does include a concise discussion of some of the primary risks that may affect the Plan's future financial condition.
 We recommend a more detailed assessment of the risks to provide the Board with a better understanding of the risks inherent in the Plan that can inform both financial preparation and future decision making.
 This assessment would enable us to work with the Board to highlight and illustrate particular risks or potential future outcomes they may be interested in discussing and could include scenario testing, sensitivity testing, stress testing and stochastic modeling.
-As noted in the valuation highlights section of this report, the results of our more detailed risk assessment will be provided in a separate stand-alone report in the first quarter of 2021.
-We anticipate including within that report investment return scenarios that demonstrate the effects of short-term market volatility on funded status and contribution rates, which may aid in illustrating the effect on the plan of market volatility that can result from events such as COVID-19.
+As noted in the valuation highlights section of this report, the results of our more detailed risk assessment through the June 30, 2020 valuation date was provided in a separate stand-alone report dated April 29, 2021.
+That report included investment return scenarios that demonstrated the effects of short-term market volatility on funded status and contribution rates, which may aid in illustrating the effect on the plan of market volatility that can result from events such as COVID-19.